Scheduling¶

 All imports are atomic (i.e. either the entire import is processed or nothing will be imported), to make it easier to recover from errors.
 An error can be caused either by the content being invalid or because of other factors, such as network errors.
 If an error is received, the import can be safely rerun once the connection is restored or content of the data feed has been resolved.

 If a retailer experiences persistent network errors they should first contact their network administrator.
-If the problem seems to be on Voyado's end, please contact Voyado Elevate Support.
+If the problem seems to be on Voyado's end, please contact Voyado Support.

 Temporary network errors